andrii-alex/andrii-alex/README.md

 # Welcome to Andrii's GitHub Repository! 👋

-Hi, I'm Andrii (@andrii-alex), and I'm passionate about Full-Stack Development.
+Hi, I'm Andrii (@andrii-alex), and I'm passionate programmer.
 Here's a little bit about me:

 - 👀 I’m interested in Full-Stack Development.
 I enjoy working on both the front-end and back-end of web applications.